dsmorse/semaphore-docker/README.md

 ## NOTES
  A docker compose file is provided, to bring up the entire application.
-Current workflow requires that the mysql db be popuplated by running the command

-     semaphore -setup

- in order to do this in a docker environment your command might look like this:

-     docker run -it --link semaphore_mysql_1:mysql semaphore semaphore -setup
+You can build and deploy:

+     docker-compose up

+ You can also just build the semaphore-docker images

+     docker build -t semaphore-docker .

+ Or you can pull the image from docker hub

+    docker pull dsmorse/semaphore-docker